Grand Oaks High School: History

 On November 3, 2015, voters within Conroe ISD's attendance zone voted in favor of a $487 million bond.
 Part of the bond package included the construction of a high school within the Oak Ridge High School feeder zone.
 The new high school was included to reduce enrollment at Oak Ridge High School.
 In the 2016–2017 school year, Oak Ridge enrolled 4,119 students, while the school district listed the school capacity as 3,650.
 Due to the opening of Grand Oaks High School, the district estimated that enrollment at Oak Ridge would drop to 2,270 by the year 2020.

 The Grand Oaks campus had a cost of $154 million.
 In its first year, Grand Oaks enrolled only 9th and 10th grade students.
 Each subsequent year, the school added one grade to the campus, graduating its first class in 2021.

 The dedication ceremony occurred on October 22, 2018.

 Academics

-For the 2018–2019 school year, Grand Oaks received an A grade from the Texas Education Agency.
+For the 2021–2022 school year, Grand Oaks received a B grade from the Texas Education Agency.